MarielM93/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?
-For this part, I would have to group the data set to two groups: weekdays and weekends.
+For this part, I would have to group the data set to two groups: *weekdays* and *weekends*.
 I had to make use of `lubridate` to convert the dates into days.
 I grouped the data using the following code: